-An overactive or forceful let down is when the milk from a mother’s breast is flowing too quickly and in larger quantities.
-An overactive let down usually is the result of an oversupply of milk or the fact that the mother’s body has not adjusted to the babies feeding needs and pattern.
+An overactive or forceful let-down is when the milk from a mother’s breast is flowing too quickly and in large quantities.
+An overactive let-down usually is the result of an oversupply of milk or the fact that the mother’s body has not adjusted to the babies feeding needs and pattern.

 - An oversupply of milk.

 - A sudden increase in the baby’s feeding requirements.